Skip to main content

 Option 2 — Send a single full-name string

 Pass the whole name in one FullName field.
-Maestra splits it into first and last automatically by checking the first token against its name dictionary.
+Maestra splits it into first and last automatically by checking the first word against its name dictionary.

 {